XRPLF/xrpl-dev-portal/docs/concepts/accounts/decentralized-identifiers.md

 - **Interoperability:** DIDs are open to any solution that recognizes the W3C DID standard.
 This means a DID can be used to authenticate and establish trust in various digital transactions and interactions.

-**Note:** The implementation of DIDs on the XRP Ledger conforms to the requirements in the [DID v1.0 specification](https://www.w3.org/TR/did-core/).
+{% admonition type="info" name="Note" %}The implementation of DIDs on the XRP Ledger conforms to the requirements in the [DID v1.0 specification](https://www.w3.org/TR/did-core/).{% /admonition %}

 ## How It Works